danilobezerra/Sharkshifters/README.md

 # Sharkshifters
-Ludum Dare 35 Entry - Theme: Shapeshift
+Ludum Dare 35 Compo Entry - Theme: Shapeshift

 Oh no!
 The sharks shifted their forms...
 Now they are Flying Cyborg Sharks with LASERS!!
 We have to catch our pirate ship with built-in cannon and MAKE they shift their form to normal sharks again!
 (Watching out the innocent seagulls of course...)